 it to a

 filled-in field has to match exactly.
 A field that is not filled

 in—a field left

-can get a subtype.
-JavaSpaces provides a simple way for me to ask
+type, I can get a subtype.
+JavaSpaces provides a simple way for

-you to do something, for you to do things you know how
+me to ask you to do something, for you to do things you know how

 JavaSpaces is sometimes called a kissing cousin to Linda, the work on which it is based.
 Whereas Linda was structural, JavaSpaces has added objects to the system.
 JavaSpaces is a distributed, object-based system.
 JavaSpaces has transactions like some Linda systems, but it has distributed transactions.
 So JavaSpaces clearly is an inspired work.
 We took the insights David Gelernter and his crew used to create Linda, and applied them to a new domain, with differences that make sense to that domain.

 Bill Venners: Why are fields in entries public?

 such as in a JavaBean, there's a contract.
 The documentation of